credentials/credentials.github.io/protocols/irma-protocol.md

 optional large integers.
 Each entry of `content` is a disjunction of attributes, along with a label that can be shown to the user of the token.
 The disjunctions themselves should be ANDed together.
-Besides the attributes, we can also require optional conditions on the values of the attributes.
-If these are present, then the signer (the token) is required to have the attribute values specified in the conditions.
-If not, then the signature won't be acceptd by the irma_api_server.
+Besides the attributes, we can also require optional conditions on the values of the attributes by specifying the attributes in a key-value dictionary instead of a list.
+If a dictionary with values is used, then the signer (the token) is required to have the attribute values specified in this dictionary.
+If not, then the signature won't be accepted by the irma_api_server.

-We have two type of conditions: _global_ and _local_ conditions.
-Global conditions need to hold for all the selected attributes in the disjunction, where local conditions are specified on a per-attribute basis.
-Note that local conditions override global conditions: if a local conditions for an attribute is specified, then it will override the global `default'.
+This means in the above example that a signer is required to have a `firstname` attribute with the value `Johan`.
+Furthermore, the `over18` and `over21` attributes need to be disclosed, but a specific value for these attributes is not required.

 If `messageType` contains the keyword _STRING_, then the `message` must contain a string that is the message that will be signed with the specified attributes.
-In the future, the messageType could be expanded with for example 'PDF'.
+In the future, the messageType could be extended with for example 'PDF'.
 In that case, the message field could contain a URL to a PDF file, which can be retrieved and signed instead.